Home Inspection Questions

 Our report will tell you the condition of the house, including needed repairs and suggested improvements.
 No house is going to be perfect.
 It is up to you to decide how any problems the inspection uncovers might affect your decision to purchase.
 If major problems are discovered, you may want to try negotiating with the seller to have them repaired before closing the deal.
 Or perhaps the seller will lower the price, or offer more favorable contract terms.
 In the end, the decision rests with you, but knowing about potential problems, before you buy, gives you the power to negotiate and make the best decisions.

-No. The code of ethics of The American Society of Home Inspectors (ASHI) prohibits its members from doing repair work on properties they inspect.
+No. The code of ethics of The National Association of Certified Home Inspectors (NACHI) prohibits its members from doing repair work on properties they inspect.
 This assures that there will never be any conflict of interest by the inspector.
 Our purpose is to provide an unbiased, objective third party report on the condition of the home

 You can save up to 88% of the wind portion of your policy premium.
 If you have full coverage, and, depending on the coverage that you have, you may be entitled to save a minimum of 20% off your premium, every year!